vmware-tanzu/tanzu-dev-portal/README.md

-# VMware Tanzu Developer Portal
+# VMware Tanzu Developer Center

 ## Building the Site

-The VMware Tanzu Developer Portal uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
+The VMware Tanzu Developer Center uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
 You'll need to [get Hugo](https://gohugo.io/getting-started/installing/) if you want to build and run the site locally.

 ### Run locally